yeckel/D-StarBeacon/README.md

 * Decodes D-Star RF Header, 20 characters message and and sends DV Slow data payload to the Bluetooth Connection where it could be decoded with RS-MS1A
  * Text messages are working fine
  * Images are loosing synchronization after some time, smaller ones are working fine. ??Freq drift??
+*  Using SX127x AFC which is not yet in the official RadioLib, for the time beeing use my [clone](https://github.com/yeckel/RadioLib) PR in progress.

 Currently the D-Star header, D-Star message and D-GPS is properly encoded and sent every 20s.